stretch1414/workflow-engine/README.md

 # workflow-engine
-A service to learn and implement Python GraphQL
+A service to learn and implement a GraphQL Node.js service that executes Python functions.